GramGra07/WHS-FTC-Code_Training_Module/README.md

 # WHS-FTC-GramGra07-Code_Training_Mod
 ## Created by Graden FTC Team 10448 Mach 5
 ### To help everyone that wants to understand the coding process and language involved in FTC programming and Java
-## Note: I will try to keep updating for as long as possible but please request feedback [here][feed]
+## Note: I will try to keep updating for as long as possible but please request features and give feedback [here][feed]

 Github Repo located [here][repo]